Clockwise: Mathematics

 In trigonometry and mathematics in general, plane angles are conventionally measured counterclockwise, starting with 0° or 0 radians pointing directly to the right (or east), and 90° pointing straight up (or north).
 However, in navigation, compass headings increase clockwise around the compass face, starting with 0° at the top of the compass (the northerly direction), with 90° to the right (east).

 A circle defined parametrically in a positive Cartesian plane by the equations x = cos t and y = sin t is traced counterclockwise as the angle t increases in value, from the right-most point at t = 0.
-An alternative formulation with sin and cos swapped gives a clockwise trace from the upper-most point.
+An alternative formulation with sin and cos swapped gives a clockwise trace from the upper-most point, where t can be considered akin to a compass heading.

 Games and activities

-In general, most card games, board games, parlor games, and multiple team sports play in a clockwise turn rotation in Western Countries and Latin America with a notable resistance to playing in the opposite direction (counterclockwise).
-Traditionally (and still continued for the most part) turns pass counterclockwise in many Asian countries.
-In Western countries, when speaking and discussion activities take part in a circle, turns tend to naturally pass in a clockwise motion even though there is no obligation to do so.
-Curiously, unlike with games, there is usually no objection when the activity uncharacteristically begins in a counterclockwise motion.
+In general, most card games, board games, parlor games, and multiple team sports play in a clockwise turn rotation in Western Countries and Latin America and there is typically resistance to playing counterclockwise.
+Traditionally, and for the most part today, turns pass counterclockwise in many Asian countries.
+In Western countries, when speaking and discussion activities take place in a circle, the position of the speaker tends to move clockwise, even though there is no requirement that it do so.
+Unlike with games, there is usually no objection if turns begin to move counterclockwise.

 Notably, the game of baseball is played counterclockwise.